comunica/Article-ISWC2023-SolidQuery/content/introduction.md

 ## Introduction
 {:#introduction}

-Even though the Web has transformed our world to become more interconnected than before, the Web is becoming increasingly centralized in recent years, contrary to [its original vision](cite:cites webproposal).
+Even though the Web has transformed our world to become more interconnected than ever before, the Web is becoming increasingly centralized in recent years, contrary to [its original vision](cite:cites webproposal).
 Today, the majority of data on the Web is flowing towards isolated *data silos*, which are in the hands of large companies.